 What all separated parents should know before the holiday season.
 Use this legal advice to ensure that the holidays go by smoothly.

-School is out and the holidays are here.
+During the festive season, school is out and the holidays are here.
 This is a time of year when children get a break from the long school hours, early mornings, homework and exams.
 It is a welcomed relief to most parents and children.
 Parents no longer have to deal with homework, washing of school clothing and making sure their children arrive at school on time.
 Of course, there are other challenges.
 For example, the children would need to be entertained and be cared for during the day.
 Sometimes whilst the parents are at work.

 Contact arrangements during school holidays